pushpasri-M/SqleetDBEncryption/README.md

 1️⃣ WinForms UI takes employee details
 2️⃣ `DatabaseManager.cs` opens SQLite via `sqleet.dll`
 3️⃣ Encryption key is set: `MyStrongKey123`
-4️⃣ DB is created (if not exists) and fully encrypted
+4️⃣ DB is created (if not exist) and fully encrypted
 5️⃣ Data is inserted securely into `Employees` table

 ✔ Without the key, the DB cannot be opened.